nvdung136/BSScraper/README.md

 # BSScraper
-Scrape balance sheet of Vietnamese public company from data represented on cafef.vn website
+Scrape balance sheet / P&L of Vietnamese public companies from data represented on cafef.vn website

+Transform BS or P&L into managerial BS and EBIT_CommonSize Inc